CFRichardson/SanDiego_Water_Quality_Forecasting/README.md

 ---------------------------
 # Objective
 The goal of this particular study is to predict the status of kelp beds within a designated area and forecast if water quality parameters stay within EPA standards.
-The  approach taken is to apply the ARIMA’s residuals to a hybrid  back-propagation neural network model to tackle seasonality, heteroskedasticity, and non-Gaussian error that can occur in our data.
+The  approach taken is to apply the ARIMA’s residuals to a back-propagation neural network model to tackle seasonality, heteroskedasticity, and non-Gaussian error that can occur in our data.
 By applying this model to the stated  dataset, the predictions should represent an accurate forecast pattern for the targeted parameters.

 ## Methods Utilized